FrietzeLabUVM/TAP/VACC_ChIP-Seq.md

 # Create a configuration file

 The ChIPseq pipeline assumes single-end sequencing so that is the default (RNAseq assumes paired-end).
-If you have paired-end ChIPseq (or cut&run or ATAC), set the -SE flag in your config.
+If you have paired-end ChIPseq (or cut&run or ATAC), set the -PE flag in your config.

     #CFG -PE